Zane96/Fairy/readme.md

 ## TODO

-+ Fit Android low-end mobile phone.Some low-end mobile phone like MI2 and MI3 may kill the Fairy-Server when USB is break up.
++ Fit Android low-end mobile phone.Some low-end mobile phone like MI2 and MI3 may kill the Fairy-Server when USB is break up or may can't support `logcat -t "[time]"`command.
+So these phones may not use Fairy because Fairy uses feed-stream which is based on timeline.
 + Add log grep feature.
 + Optimize the view to display log.
++ Extract an access layer to provide the `logcat` ability.

 ## FAQ